-Parents or a designee must be at the bus stop to receive PK and K students.
-If no one is there to receive the student, the student will be returned to the campus.
-It is the responsibility of the parent/guardian to see that students who are returned to school are picked up.
-Any student returned three times a semester will have their riding privileges suspended until a conference with the parents and transportation representative is held and an agreement is made.
+PM Pre-K & K: If no one is there to receive the student, the student will be taken to Gator Academy.
+It is the responsibility of the parent/guardian to see that students who are taken to Gator Academy are picked up.

+Any student returned three times a semester will have their riding privileges suspended until a conference with the parents, transportation representative is held, and an agreement is made.
 It is the responsibility of the parent/guardian to make an appointment with the Transportation Office.
-If riding privileges are reinstated and the student is returned for the fourth time a 3 day suspension from the bus may be issued after a conference is held.
-If riding privileges are reinstated and the student is returned for the fifth time a 5 day suspension from the bus may be issued after a conference is held.
-If riding privileges are reinstated and the student is returned for the sixth time a 1 month suspension or suspension for the remainder of the semester may be issued after a conference is held.
+If riding privileges are reinstated and the student is returned for the fourth time a 3-day suspension from the bus may be issued after a conference is held.
+If riding privileges are reinstated and the student is returned for the fifth time a 5-day suspension from the bus may be issued after a conference is held.
+If riding privileges are reinstated and the student is returned for the student is returned